-Ryan Gooch
+Molly Cripps

 Director

-Tennessee Office of Energy Policy
+Office of Energy Programs

+Tennessee Department of Environment and

+Conservation

-312 Rosa L. Parks Avenue, Eleventh Floor
+312 Rosa L. Parks Avenue, 2nd Floor

-Nashville.
-TN 37243
+Nashville, TN 37243

-Email: ryan.gooch@state.tn.us
+Email: molly.cripps@tn.gov

-Tennessee Small Businesses See Solar as New Possibility September 20, 2010
+Tennessee Small Businesses See Solar as New Possibility

 Two years ago, if you told Jan and Karl Heinrich, owners of H&H Design, that their rural, family-owned custom piping business in Gallatin, Tenn., would be part of the rapid expansion of installed solar capacity in the state, both would have responded skeptically.